Rome Food Tour for Foodies n. 2

 – Streets of Rome City Center

-Join us on this, most impressive of small group food tours in Rome, to experience the scintillating flavours of the eternal city’s finest cuisine, all while sight-seeing.
+Join us on the most impressive of small group food tours in Rome, to experience the scintillating flavours of the eternal city’s finest cuisine all while sight-seeing.
 Book today and experience a luxurious 3-hour taste extravaganza.

 Join our tour guide gastronome for an unforgettable gourmet adventure, one that blends traditional Italian food culture, with a dash of Roman history, and a hearty dollop of walking tour to make a Roman food adventure you’ll never forget!